ansible-collections/ibm_zos_core/docs/source/modules/zos_unarchive.rst

 Synopsis
 --------
-- The ``zos_unarchive`` module unpacks an archive after optionally sending it to the remote.
+- The ``zos_unarchive`` module unpacks an archive after optionally transferring it to the remote system.
+- For supported archive formats, see option ``format``.
+- Supported sources are USS (UNIX System Services) or z/OS data sets.
+- Mixing MVS data sets with USS files for unarchiving is not supported.
+- The archive is sent to the remote as binary, so no encoding is performed.